Archive for the 'Holidays' Category

 1 John 4:11 Dear friends, since God loved us as much as that, we surely ought to love each other too.

-• Make a giant heart out of red poster board.
-Write Luke 10:27 Love the Lord your God with all your heart on the heart.
+• Make a giant heart out of red poster board (see above picture.
+Write Luke 10:27 or Matthew 22:37 “Love the Lord your God with all your heart” on the heart.
 Cut it into age-appropriate puzzle pieces.
 As you put each piece together say, “that’s not all my heart” until the puzzle is finished.
 Then read the verse and encourage the child to say, “God, I love you with all my heart”.
 If you have several children you can make two heart puzzles and race to see who can give God all their heart first.

-We are familiar with February 2 being called Groundhog Day.
-But did you know it is also called Candlemas?
-It is celebrated forty days after the birth of Jesus Christ.
-In Luke 2:22-35, it is recorded that Mary and Joseph took infant Jesus to the temple in Jerusalem for the ritual purification of Mary after childbirth and in order to present their first born which was required by the Law of Moses.
-As they presented Jesus to Simeon, he prophesied: “Behold, this child is set for the falling and the rising of many in Israel, and for a sign which is spoken against.
-Yes, a sword will pierce through your own soul, that the thoughts of manyhearts may be revealed” (Luke 2:34-35).
+February 2nd (40 days after Christmas) can be celebrated as the day that Jesus first went to church?
+In Luke 2:22-35 it is recorded that 40 days after Jesus’ birth, Mary and Joseph took infant Jesus to the temple in Jerusalem for the ritual purification of Mary after childbirth and to present their first born which was required by the Law of Moses.
+As they presented Jesus to Simeon, he prophesied:

 Celebration of Candlemas Day began by Roman Catholics with lighting candles and parading through the streets as a commemoration of the presentation of Jesus and the prophesy of Simeon.
 German immigrants known as Pennsylvania Dutch brought the tradition to America in the 18th century.